 Professional Flea Control in Springfield

 As the summer turns to fall in Springfield, VA, it’s time to practice flea prevention.
-If you have an infestation, Connor’s Pest Control can get rid of these pests and help prevent future flea problems in your home.
+If you have an infestation, Ehrlich Pest Control, formerly Connor’s can get rid of these pests and help prevent future flea problems in your home.

 Fleas in Springfield: The Overlooked Fall Threat in Virginia